itsanjalisingh/itsanjalisingh/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Web Development
 - 📫 How to reach me itsanjalisingh02@gmail.com
-- ⚡ Fun fact: I love sleeping
+- ⚡ Fun fact: Anime Fan

 <!---
 itsanjalisingh/itsanjalisingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.